acxdme/GFG_MustDoQuestions/README.md

 # GFG_MustDoQuestions
-This  repository will contain the GFG Must Do Questions
+This  repository will contain the Geeks for Geeks Must Do Questions